riccardo-nozza/EDS-BWT/README.md

 cd ..
 ```

+You can specify the path where gsufsort is installed in variable GSUFPATH of file EDS-BWTransform.sh.
 You also need to install the [sdsl library](https://github.com/simongog/sdsl-lite) and specify the path of SDSL/include and SDSL/lib in the parameters SDSL_INC and SDSL_LIB of file makefile.